Aytaditya/Avax_Gods/README.md

 - The Solidity code for Avax-Gods is written using Solidity version ^0.8.19.
 Ensure your development environment is compatible with this version for optimal performance and compatibility.
 - The frontend of Avax-Gods is built using React and Vite, providing a fast and modern development experience.
+- A modal will open if you are not connected to the Fuji C-Chain network, prompting you to switch networks for proper functionality
+- Docker is integrated into the frontend for streamlined development and deployment.

 ![Modal](./modal.png)